heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Could you elaborate on what type `censor` has in your example?

-One option is:
+Based on your comment below, it seems you assign it the following type:

     censor : ∀ {A} → (String -> String) -> (A !
 Censor,Output) -> (A !
 Censor)

-This type restricts sub-trees of `censor` to only contain operations of type `Censor` and `Output`, which is not modular.
+This type restricts sub-trees of the `censor` operation to only contain operations of type `Censor` and `Output`, which is not modular.
+Higher-order effect trees (`Hefty` trees) admit sub-trees that have effects other than `Censor` and `Output`.

 Another option is to use some concrete effect row `Δ`: